Server-Factory/Mail-Server-Factory/README.md

 # Hot to use

-In this section it will be explained how to use Mail Server Factory in order to configure and run your own mail server.
+In this section, it will be explained how to use Mail Server Factory to configure and run your mail server.

+Tbd.

 # Cloning the project